TheDevConnor/Zura-Transpiled/sample/SAMPLE.md

 y = 20;
 ```

-You can also use the `auto` keyword to let the compiler infer the type of the variable.
+You can also use the `auto` keyword to let the compiler infer the type of the variable based on the type of its value.

 ```cpp
 auto z = 30;
 ```

-where `z` is inferred to be of type `int`.
+`z` is inferred to be of type `int`.

+**NOTE**:
+Please try to avoid using the `auto` keyword simply to avoid writing out types in your code.
+Use it responsibly!

 ## Functions